 E. In cases of students who are native speakers or very advanced learners of languages other than English, by permission of the appropriate department or program (in cases of speakers of languages not taught at Wellesley, by presenting documentation to the Academic Review Board of proficiency in that language).

-Intermediate level language courses are offered in the following languages: Arabic, Chinese, French, German, Greek (Greek 201 may be followed by either Greek 202 or Religion 298), Hebrew, Hindi-Urdu, Italian, Japanese, Korean, Latin, Russian, and Spanish.
+Intermediate level language courses are offered in the following languages: Arabic, Chinese, French, German, Greek (Greek 201 may be followed by either Greek 202 or Religion 298), Hebrew, Hindi-Urdu, Italian, Japanese, Korean, Latin, Portuguese, Russian, Spanish, and Swahili.

 Students may earn credit for introductory courses in no more than two modern foreign languages.

 Students with documented learning disabilities in the area of language learning and acquisition should consult with Disability Services and their Class Dean about the best way to fulfill the College's language requirement.